We solve the main questions related to taxes in Spain

 When is it due?

-The declaration must be filed from the 1st of April up to the 30th of June during the year following the relevant tax year.
-So in 2018 everyone will be filing their 2017 tax returns in April/May/June.
+The declaration must be filed from the 6th of April up to the 30th of June of the following year.
+So, in 2022 everyone will be filing their 2021 tax returns and your 2022 tax return will be filed next year in the months of April/May/June.

 What if I don’t pay?